antoniomartinezzz/Graphs-Homework/README.md

 Finally, you must specify the path to the dataset in the `config.json` file inside the `src` directory.

-## Part 3: Implementation (1 point)
+## Part 2: Implementation (1 point)

 In this part, you will be implementing the GraphSAGE model for the defined task on the Cora dataset.
 For this purpose, you should initially dive into the code to get a general understanding of the model.
 The Cora dataset class is defined in `datasets/node_classification.py` and the model implementation in the rest of the `src/` files.

+a.
 Based on the Cora dataset class, **explain in your own words the difference between training a transductive and inductive model.
 What would you expect to give better results?**

-Also, include in your report an **explanation of the message passing algorithm that is implemented in the forward function in the `model.py` file.
+b.
+Also, include in your report an **explanation of the message passing algorithm that is implemented in the forward function in the `model.py` file and the `layers.py` file.
 How are the messages being aggregated?
-How many layers does the model initially have?**
+How many layers does the model initially have?** Hint: Look to indentify how each of the message passing algorithm steps for a GraphSAGE layer (message calculation for each neighbor, aggregation and activation) is implemented and where.

 To be able to run the code, you have to complete some missing lines in [layers.py](src/layers.py) file.
 In this file, you will find the different aggregator architectures used in the [GraphSAGE paper](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs).
 You need to complete the mean aggregator and the pooling aggregator classes.
 Please only modify the code where you are asked to do so (#TODO).

 Once the missing lines are completed, you are ready for the experimentation part!

-## Part 4: Experimentation (2 points)
+## Part 3: Experimentation (2 points)

 To run the model with the default parameters, go to `src` and use the command: